Suvres/gnb-gp/README.md

-# gnb-gp
+# Comparison GNB (Gausian Naive Bayes) With GNB optimizied with GA

-comparison of GNB with GNB-GA
+This work is made to Engineering Thesis in AGH UST